 U.S. participants should make a check or money order payable to American Protégé and mail it to American Protégé, P.O.
 Box 287476, New York, NY 10128.
-A PayPal options could also be used with an additional service fee charged by PayPal.
+A PayPal option below could be used with an additional fee added to cover PayPal service charge.

 Repertoire Requirements.
 Applicants must submit video recording of:

 – One single movement or complete Concerto (no time limit) and

 – One solo piece (to be performed at the Winners Recital).
 For the Solo piece any work from the Standard Repertoire can be chosen (Baroque, Classical, Romantic or Contemporary Periods).
 The performance time limit for the solo piece:

 School students 6 to 12 years old – under 5 minutes;

 School students 13 to 18 years old – under 6 minutes;

 Amateur without professional degree – under 6 minutes;

 College students and professionals – under 7 minutes

 1. Applicants who submitted a solo piece longer than time limit will be requested to provide another video within performance time limit.
 An additional charge of $50 must be paid for the second audition.
 Extra performance time up to 1 minute can be accepted for the Winners Recital with $100 additional fee.